surjikal/sublime-coffee-compile/README.md

 This package allows you to compile some or all of your CoffeeScript right from the editor.
 The JavaScript output will even have syntax highlighting!

-Please not that Windows is not supported yet.

 ##Install